 With cuisine from all over, expect everything from Indian Poppadum (a crispy bread served with sauces) and Wild Mushroom Empanadas to Berkshire Pork Belly Bao Buns and Chorizo and Saffron Arancini with red pepper-bacon jam.
 Rather than being restricted to just one cuisine, eat off the small plates menu to try a few different top-notch dishes.

-11. Get Some Fresh Air at Hubba Hubba Smokehouse
+11. Hubba Hubba Smokehouse

 Just outside of town in Flat Rock, Hubba Hubba Smokehouse has gotten a reputation for flavorful, delicious plates served entirely al fresco.
 Due to this, they are a seasonal restaurant, so definitely check their website before heading out their way to make sure they aren’t shut down for the winter.